yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 of the authentication method provided in the TLS key exchange.
 More specifically, the client only uses the pinning identity method after the TLS key exchange is successfully completed.
 In other words, the pinning identity method is only performed over an authenticated TLS session.
+Note that Ticket Pinning does not pin certificate information and as such should be considered a "real" independent second factor authentication.

 Ticket pinning is a Trust On First Use (TOFU) mechanism, in that the first server authentication is only based on PKI certificate